haxys/MTGA-Decks/Notes/deckbuilding.md

 - **Evaluate Performance:** Assess each card's performance based on your playtesting experiences.
 Determine if it contributes to the deck’s overall strategy and effectiveness.
 - **Consider Alternatives:** If a card consistently underperforms, consider replacing it with a card that offers similar benefits but performs better in practice.
-- **Synergy and Consistency:** Ensure that the replacement card aligns with your deck’s Synergies and overall strategy.
-Aim for consistency and reliability in your deck’s performance.
+- **Synergy and Consistency:** Ensure the replacement card aligns with your deck’s synergies and overall strategy.
+Aim for consistency and reliability.

 ### Managing the Sideboard